 The question has been asked, Can anyone reawlly change anything today?
 Is this it?
 Do we fit into the system and culture we livei n-just see it through till we leave this planet?

-no. But still, we're afraid of the challenges and sacrifice involved in being a part of that change.
+The answer we all know is no. But still, we're afraid of the challenges and sacrifice involved in being a part of that change.

 It's much easier to sit back and let everyone else do ti.
 Jesus proved that it can be done (admittedly it helped a little that He was the Son of God!).
 But He had to lay His life down at the cross to achieve the most radical change the planet has ever seen or will see.
 He gave humanity the chance to have eternal life-tobe set free from sin and our selfishness that separates us from God Himself.
 He showedd us that we don't earn salvation by following a set of rules but by friendship, surrender and commitment to Someone we love.